 ZOLL is committed to research that advances the medical community’s understanding of sudden cardiac death risk and prevention.
 For more information or to get involved, email firstname.lastname@example.org.

 International randomized trial of 2,300 post-MI patients to assess the 90-day SCD benefit of WCD use, conducted by University of California, San Francisco.
 Read more at clinicaltrials.gov.

 Heart Failure Optimization (HF Opt)

-International trial to document the improvement in ejection fraction (EF) during six months of optimizing medical therapy after a recent MI or new heart failure diagnosis with EF less than 35%.
+International trial to document the improvement in ejection fraction (EF) during six months of optimizing medical therapy after a first hospitalization for a new heart failure diagnosis with EF less than 35%.
 Read more at clinicaltrials.gov.